MineralsCloud/qe-demystify/Force constant.md

 ### Header

-In Quantum ESPRESSO’s [`/QHA/Examples/AlAs`](https://github.com/QEF/q-e/blob/7d5cebcf1250114756b88c6064ebe82e6f8fd835/QHA/Examples/AlAs/alas444.fc) , there is an example `alas.444.fc` for showing the force constant output.
+In Quantum ESPRESSO's [`/QHA/Examples/AlAs`](https://github.com/QEF/q-e/blob/7d5cebcf1250114756b88c6064ebe82e6f8fd835/QHA/Examples/AlAs/alas444.fc) , there is an example `alas.444.fc` for showing the force constant output.
 All the following information are written in `/path/to/qe-6.3/PHonon/PH/matdyn.f90`.

 The first line,